 Bike to Work Day, observed nationally on the third Friday in May, is a time to celebrate the bicycle as a fun and healthy transportation mode.
 It’s an opportunity for novice cyclists to try two-wheeled commuting and a chance for veteran riders to share fellowship.

 Baltimore’s Bike to Work celebration began very modestly with a handful of riders gathering at the Inner Harbor, sharing coffee, pastries, and experiences.
 From that humble beginning, the event has grown steadily each year.
-So much so, that this year’s 20th anniversary edition saw almost 2,300 cyclists—a new record—meeting at dozens of locations throughout the Greater Baltimore region.
+So much so, that 2018’s 20th anniversary edition saw almost 2,300 cyclists—a new record—meeting at dozens of locations throughout the Greater Baltimore region.

 Bike to Work Day 2017 also featured the participation of many of the region’s employers, both large and small.
 Several hosted pit-stops, places where riders could grab a bite, have a drink, and talk with other cyclists of their love of two-wheeling.
 Many organizations encouraged employees to bike by offering incentives such as free meals, relaxed dress codes, and contests that offered valuable prizes.